Earthly Benefits in Being a Christian

 Whom will we resemble?

-- We will resemble angels (Matt.
+- We will resemble the angels (Matt.
 22:30).
 The angels are glorified beings (in other words, beings invested with brilliant radiance).
 Hence, the Bible compares them to stars (Rev. 1:20; compare Rev. 9:1 and 10:1).
 Moreover, the angels are powerful beings.
-A single angel smote the Assyrian army (2 Kings 19:35).
+A single angel smote dead the whole Assyrian army, numbering 185,000 men, while they were sleeping at night (2 Kings 19:35).

 What kind of body will we have?

-When Paul deals with this question, he conceives of the questioner as someone who cannot imagine what a resurrected body will be like and who, as a result, has decided that bodily resurrection is impossible.
-Paul calls that person a fool (1 Cor.
-15:35-6) and relieves his ignorance by describing the body we will acquire before we go to meet Christ.
-It will have the following characteristics (1 Cor.
+When Paul deals with this question, he conceives of the questioner as someone who cannot imagine what a resurrected body will be like and who, as a result, has decided that bodily resurrection is impossible (1 Cor.
+15:35-36).
+Paul calls that person a fool and relieves his ignorance by describing the body we will acquire before we go to meet Christ.
+It will have the following four characteristics (1 Cor.
 15:42-4):

-- It will be incorruptible—that is, immortal.
+- It will be incorruptible.
+That is, it will be immortal.
 After we have obtained it, we will never die.

 - It will be powerful.
 We will be able to do things we cannot now imagine.
 Some of the remarkable abilities exhibited by Jesus in His risen body give us an inkling of what lies in store for us.